Kalahari Metals Limited: Project Update

 Metal Tiger plc

 ("Metal Tiger" or the "Company")

-(AIM: MTR), the London Stock Exchange AIM listed investor in natural resource opportunities, is pleased to provide an update in respect of the copper focused explorer, (“KML”), in which Metal Tiger has a 62.2% equity interest.
+Metal Tiger plc (AIM: MTR), the London Stock Exchange AIM listed investor in natural resource opportunities, is pleased to provide an update in respect of the copper focussed explorer, Kalahari Metals Limited (“KML”), in which Metal Tiger currently has a 62.17% equity interest.

 , Chief Executive Officer of Metal Tiger, commented: